henryjameslau/henryjameslau.github.io/_posts/2018-01-11-The-digital-content-team.md

 ---
 layout: post
-title: The Digital Content Team
+title: The Digital Content Team behind Visual.ONS
 ---

 In my mind, this post was meant to talk about how to use the ONS chart template, but to do that properly I need to explain how the digital content team is set up and the purpose of our work because this drives how our templates have been developed.

-## The goals of the work
+## Our goals

 The principles of the ONS strategy is laid out in the document "[Better Statistics, Better Decisions](https://gss.civilservice.gov.uk/wp-content/uploads/2012/12/Better-Statistics-Better-Decisions.pdf)".
 In it, it describes many of the principles that guide our work.
 These include